Ericeira Portugal Travel Guide

 Option A (Culture): Morning trip to Mafra National Palace.
 Option B (More Surf): Another surf session, or explore surf beaches like Coxos.

 Two weeks provide ample time for thorough exploration and relaxation.
 Combine the 1-week Ericeira time spent with a 3-4 day stay in Lisbon.
-Extend regional exploration to Peniche or Óbidos.
+Extend regional discovery to Peniche or Óbidos.
 Develop surfing skills or explore hiking trails.
 Integrate into the local community.
 Consider trips to Porto or Alentejo.

 Tailor your Ericeira itinerary to your specific passions.